cpte-org/plasma-applet-zcash-price/README.md

-# Zcash Price Plasmoid
+# Zcash Price Tracker Plasma 5 Applet

 ## About
-Plasma applet showing the current price of Zcash from various markets to choose from.
-The plasmoid can also convert the price to a desired currency.
+Keep a close eye on the Zcash price with this sleek and lightweight Plasma 5 applet.
+Effortlessly monitor the current Zcash price in USD from multiple reliable sources.

 ## Installation
 ```